spyder-ide/spyder-docs/doc/help.rst

 Understanding help modes
 ========================

-You can use the options menu (:guilabel:`Gear` icon) in the top right of the :guilabel:`Help` pane to toggle the help display mode.
+You can use the options menu (:guilabel:`Hamburger` icon) in the top right of the :guilabel:`Help` pane to toggle the help display mode.

 :guilabel:`Rich Text` mode renders the object's docstrings with ``Sphinx``, :guilabel:`Plain Text` mode displays the docstring without formatting while :guilabel:`Show Source` displays the docstring inline with the code for the selected object, or any Python portion of it (if the object is not pure Python).
 The latter can be useful when docstrings are not available or insufficient to document the object.

 .. image:: images/help/help-modes.gif
    :align: center